We present a special offer to our guests:

 Over the course of those years, the band disrupted the music industry, where “nice-boy” tunes by The Beach Boys and The Beatles were in popular favour.
 The Stones’ tough sound and hard image set off a whole generation, with a spirit of rebellion and liberation.

-Listen to Wyman speak about experiencing the band’s growth and mutation, and now with the release of his documentary “The Quiet One” how the journey of his life has delivered him all the way to WORLDWEBFORUM 2019.
+Read more on our blog – and listen to Wyman speak about experiencing the band’s growth and mutation, and now with the release of his documentary “The Quiet One” how the journey of his life has delivered him all the way to WORLDWEBFORUM 2019.

 The Rolling Stones were at the forefront of the British Invasion of bands that became popular in the United States in 1964 and were identified with the youthful and rebellious counterculture of the 1960s.
 Rooted in blues and early rock and roll, the group began a short period of musical experimentation in the mid-1960s.